 Trucking companies have substantial resources to fight accident claims.
 Their insurance companies and legal teams will do everything they can to avoid liability and escape paying you for your damages.
 Hiring a lawyer of your own to represent you in the aftermath of a truck accident can level the playing field, and prevent others from taking advantage of you during the claims process.

-Contact an Orange County truck accident lawyer as soon as you can after a truck accident in Orange County.
+Contact an Orange County personal injury lawyer as soon as you can after a truck accident in Orange County.
 Your lawyer can preserve important evidence, such as the truck’s black box, and begin planning your case against the correct defendant.
 Your lawyer can also take over insurance company conversations and settlement negotiations, fighting for a higher amount than you likely could receive alone.
-Hiring an attorney to handle your truck accident claim can allow you time to focus on healing.
+Hiring an experienced accident attorney in Orange County to handle your truck accident claim can allow you time to focus on healing.
+Call us today to schedule your free consultation.